telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 )
 ````

->tip You can use any other custom UI covering the requirements of the createEditor method.
+> You can use any other custom UI covering the requirements of the createEditor method.

 # See Also

  * [How To: Pass Values to Report Parameters]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-pass-values-to-report-parameters%})